feralcreative/moto-router/README.md

 - **KML:** Generates the map (required).
 - **GPX:** For download only.
 - **URL:** Adds a button linking to the original route for editing or repurposing.
+  > NOTE: _A `.url` file in this context is simply a plain text file containing only a URL in ASCII format, with no extra formatting, metadata, or encoding—just the URL itself on a single line._
 - **`routes.json`**: List of route base names (e.g., `{ "base": "01-Sample-Route-One" }`).
 - **`build.sh`**: Helper script to auto-generate `routes.json`.